SAMMISolutions/docs/doc_posts/_commands-file-ini/ini-load-text.md

 num: 4
 ---

-Loads a string (text) from .ini file.
+Loads text (string) from .ini file.
 Will return 0 if it doesn't exist.

-{% include alert.html text="You cannot use File: Load String on a real value (number)." type="warning" %}
+{% include alert.html text="You cannot use File: Load Text on number (real value)." type="warning" %}

 | Box Name | Type | Description |
 |-------|--------|--------